Pakistan: Police blasphemy killings raise new concerns – DW – 09/26/2024

 Pakistan: Police blasphemy killings raise new concernsSeptember 26, 2024

-Last week, Shah Nawaz, a 32-year-old doctor in Pakistan's Sindh province, was shot by police, who claimed he had resisted arrest after being accused of insulting Islam's prophet Mohammed and sharing "blasphemous" content on social media.
+Last week, Shah Nawaz, a 32-year-old doctor in Pakistan's Sindh province, was shot by police, who claimed he had resisted arrest after being accused of insulting Islam's Prophet Muhammad and sharing "blasphemous" content on social media.

 Nawaz's family rejected the police's claims, and said he was killed while in custody after surrendering to police, whom the family said told him he would have a chance to prove his innocence.